Shaun Graf: Playing style and statistics

-Later career
+Later life

-After retiring, Graf continued to play Grade Cricket for St Kilda until 1999, making 243 appearances for the club across 24 seasons, whilst scoring 4,200 runs and taking 382 wickets.
+After retiring, Graf continued to play Grade Cricket for St Kilda until 1999, making 243 appearances for the club across 24 seasons, scoring 4,200 runs and taking 382 wickets.
 He became a selector for the Victoria cricket team during the 1990–91 season, and became the cricket operations manager of the Victorian Cricket Association (later Cricket Victoria) in 1995.
 He retired from his role with Cricket Victoria in July 2022.